 6 – Vendredi ou la vie sauvage (Friday or the Other Island) de Michel Tournier

 The action takes place on a desert island near Chile and begins in 1759 on a ship in the middle of the Pacific Ocean.
 Robinson Crusoe sets out on a commercial trip to Chile on board La Virginie.
 As the ship approaches the Chilean coast, a thunderstorm breaks out: Virginia crashes against the rocks of the island Speranza.
 With Tenn, a dog, Robinson is the only survivor.
 After long years of painful solitude, a new character (an Indian who escaped a purification ritual) enters the scene.
 Robinson will call him Friday (the day they met).
-This is the beginning of a stormy adventures.
+This is the beginning of a stormy adventure.

 7 – La Chouette Idée d’Alexandre Pluche (Alexandre Pluche’s Great Idea) de Gérard Glatt